How the Section 8 Housing Choice Voucher Selection Process Works

 Placed on the waiting list:

 A waiting list must be maintained because the number of applications exceeds the number of vouchers available.
-Once the waiting list is closed, SAHA will not accept additional applications because there are enough applicants to fill anticipated openings for up to 24 months.
+To place your name on the waiting list, fill out and submit an online pre-application. ( Click here to apply).

 Final application/screening process: